 Did you know that the Queen still has a champion?

-The office of King's Champion or Queen's Champion (as the case may be), was first started in the reign of William the Conqueror.
+The office of King's Champion or Queen's Champion (as the case may be), was first started in the reign of William the Conqueror and was originally granted to Robert Marmion, along with the lordship and castle of Tamworth in Staffordshire.

-Originally it was the champion's duty to ride, on a white charger, fully clad in armour, into Westminster Hall during the Coronation Ceremony.
+Originally it was the champion's duty to ride, on a white charger, fully clad in armour, into Westminster Hall during the coronation banquet.

 There he threw down his gauntlet and challenged any person who dared to deny the sovereign's right to the throne.
-The King himself could not fight in single combat against anyone except an equal.
+The king himself of course, could not fight in single combat against anyone except an equal.

 It was only at the Coronation of Queen Victoria in 1838 that the traditional ride and challenge was left out of the ceremony, Henry Dymoke was created a baronet by way of compensation.